 - Complete the document with the appropriate names, places, and dates.
-If the document requires a witness, you MUST bring your own; Neither the staff nor the costumers present may act as witnesses.
+If the document requires a witness, you MUST bring your own; the staff cannot act as witnesses.

 - Do not sign the document(s); you’ll sign the document(s) at the Embassy or Consulate in front of a Consular Officer.